-Queen’s bassist, John Deacon, wrote the music and lyrics for “Another One Bites the Dust,” which would be the band’s second #1 hit in the United States.
-In 2019, on the “Ultimate Classic Rock Nights” radio show, Deacon revealed that the lyrics we all sing along to today weren’t actually his original lyrics.
-The first draft of the song was more lighthearted and funny, telling the story of a bunch of cowboys who literally “bit the dust.”
-After recording the backing track, however, Deacon realized the song was “much heavier” than he’d originally thought, and he ended up rewriting the entire thing.
+Queen's bassist, John Deacon, wrote the music and lyrics for "Another One Bites the Dust," which would be the band's second #1 hit in the United States.
+In 2019, on the "Ultimate Classic Rock Nights" radio show, Deacon revealed that the lyrics everyone sings along to today weren't actually his original lyrics.
+The first draft of the song was more lighthearted and funny, telling the story of a bunch of cowboys who literally "bit the dust."
+After recording the backing track, however, Deacon realized the song was "much heavier" than he'd originally thought, and he ended up rewriting the entire thing.

 #19.
 'Let's Get It On' by Marvin Gaye

 - Year: 1973